 - If some certificate services must be suspended due to GTLSCA maintenance, conversion or expansion requirements, notification shall be posted at the repository three days in advance.
-Subscribers and relying parties may not use this as a reason to claim compensation from the GTLSCA. - 2.
-The GTLSCA shall issue and manage SSL/TLS certificates in accordance with the regulations in the formal version of the Baseline Requirements for the Issuance and Management of Publicly-Trusted Certificates issued by the CA/Browser Forum. - 3.
+Subscribers and relying parties may not use this as a reason to claim compensation from GTLSCA. - GTLSCA shall issue and manage TLS certificates in accordance with the regulations in the formal version of the Baseline Requirements. - 3.
 If the subscriber needs to revoke the certificate, a certificate revocation application is submitted in accordance with Certificate Suspension and Revocation regulations.
-After the certificate revocation application is approved, the GTLSCA
+After the certificate revocation application is approved, GTLSCA completes the certificate revocation work within one working day and issues and publishes the CRL at the repository.

-- completes the certificate revocation work within one working day and issues and publishes the CRL at the repository. - 4.
-Before the certificate revocation status is published, the subscriber shall take appropriate action to mitigate the effect on relying parties and bear all liability from use of the certificate.
+4. Before the certificate revocation status is published, the subscriber shall take appropriate action to mitigate the effect on relying parties and bear all liability from use of the certificate.